vardaro/pivotrade/docs/indicators.md

 k = 2 / (n + 1)
 ```

-It takes the average of the last N <b>close</b> prices.
-EMA's are useful for identifying intraday support and resistance levels of a security as it applies extra weight to more recent data.
+It takes the exponential average of the recent closing prices, recent price activity is weighted more in the value.

-The `EMA()` constructors accepts one parameter, a`Number`, indicating how many periods to factor into the initial MA.
+The `EMA()` constructors accepts one parameter, a `Number`, indicating how many periods to factor into the initial MA.
 For example, `EMA(20)` will use the 20 candle SMA to compute the first EMA.

 #### Example